mDemianchuk/web-resume/README.md

 ## Description

 Web resume builder with seamless deployment to AWS CloudFront, backed by Terraform.
-Users can opt in for their own domain name and ACM certificate.
+Users can opt-in for their own domain name and ACM certificate.
 Additionally, users can choose to be notified when application errors occur.
 The CI/CD pipeline for multi-environment deployment is implemented using GitHub Actions and Terraform Workspaces.

 ## Application Requirements